 Source IP address (multi-homing) IP address presented by the host initiating an SCTP connection.
 Reminder: an appliance that communicates in SCTP may have several IP addresses ( multi-homing ).
 Source MAC address MAC address of the object at the source of the connection Source port Number of the source port used for the connection Source Port Name Name of the object corresponding to the source port Destination IP address of the host to which the connection was set up.
 Destination Name Name of the object (if any) to which the connection was set up.
 Destination IP address (multi- homing) IP address of the destination host of an SCTP connection.
 Reminder: an appliance that communicates in SCTP may have several IP addresses ( multi-homing ).
 Destination Port Number of the destination port used for the connection.
 Dest.
 Port Name Name of the object corresponding to the destination port Source interf.
 Name of the interface on the firewall on which the connection was set up.
 Dest. interf.
 Name of the destination interface used by the connection on the firewall.
 Average throughput Average value of bandwidth used by the selected connection.
 Sent Number of bytes sent during the connection.
 Received Number of bytes received during the connection.
 Duration Connection time.
 Last used Time elapsed since the last packet exchange for this connection.
-Router ID assigned by the firewall to the router used by the connection Name of the verification of the chief details and but he compation Router name Name of the router saved in the objects database used by the connection Router name Rule type Indicates whether it is a local, global or implicit rule. · · · · · · · · · · · · · · · · · · · Rule type Indicates whether it is a local, global or implicit rule.
-Rule type Rule Indicates whether it is a local, global or implicit rule.
-ID name of the rule that allowed the connection This parameter indicates the status of the configuration corresponding, for example, Rule type Rule Status Indicates whether it is a local, global or implicit rule.
-ID name of the rule that allowed the connection This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
-Rule type Rule Status Queue name Indicates whether it is a local, global or implicit rule.
-ID name of the rule that allowed the connection This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
-Name of the QoS queue used by the connection.
-If a name has been given to the filter rule through which the connection passes, this Rule type Rule Status Queue name Rule name Indicates whether it is a local, global or implicit rule.
-ID name of the rule that allowed the connection This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
-Name of the QoS queue used by the connection.
-If a name has been given to the filter rule through which the connection passes, this name will appear in the column.
-Displays the number of the inspection profile called up by the rule that filtered the Rule type Rule Status Queue name Rule name Indicates whether it is a local, global or implicit rule.
-ID name of the rule that allowed the connection This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
-Name of the QoS queue used by the connection.
-If a name has been given to the filter rule through which the connection passes, this name will appear in the column.
-Displays the number of the inspection profile called up by the rule that filtered the connection.
-Rule type Rule Status Queue name Rule name IPS profile Geolocation Indicates whether it is a local, global or implicit rule.
-ID name of the rule that allowed the connection This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
-Name of the QoS queue used by the connection.
-If a name has been given to the filter rule through which the connection passes, this name will appear in the column.
-Displays the number of the inspection profile called up by the rule that filtered the connection.
-Displays the flag corresponding to the destination country.
-Indicates the external host's reputation category if it has been classified.
-Rule type Rule Status Queue name Rule name IPS profile Geolocation Reputation category Indicates whether it is a local, global or implicit rule.
-ID name of the rule that allowed the connection This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
-Name of the QoS queue used by the connection.
-If a name has been given to the filter rule through which the connection passes, this name will appear in the column.
-Displays the number of the inspection profile called up by the rule that filtered the connection.
-Displays the flag corresponding to the destination country.
-Indicates the external host's reputation category if it has been classified.
-Example: Spam, phishing, etc.
+Router ID assigned by the firewall to the router used by the connection Router name Name of the router saved in the objects database used by the connection Rule type Indicates whether it is a local, global or implicit rule.
+Rule ID name of the rule that allowed the connection Status This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
+Queue name Name of the QoS queue used by the connection.
+Rule name If a name has been given to the filter rule through which the connection passes, this name will appear in the column.
+IPS profile Displays the number of the inspection profile called up by the rule that filtered the connection.
+Geolocation Displays the flag corresponding to the destination country.
+Reputation category Indicates the external host's reputation category if it has been classified.
+Example: Spam, phishing, etc. Argument Additional information for certain protocols (e.g.: HTTP).
+Operation Additional information for certain protocols (e.g.: HTTP).

-Right-clicking on the name or IP address of a source or destination host opens the following popup menus:
+Right-clicking on the name or IP address of a source or destination host opens the following pop-up menus:

-- · Search for this value in logs,
+- Search for this value in logs,

 - Show host details,

-- · Reset the reputation score,
+- Reset the reputation score,

 - Add the host to the objects base and/or add it to a group.